AuScope/AuScope-Cat/README.md

 ## Reference used to cite 'auscopecat'

 Please cite 'auscopecat' in your publications if you use it in your research

+*Fazio, Vincent; Warren, Peter; Woodman, Stuart; Jiang, Lingbo; & Li, Yunlong (2025): AuScope-Cat: a python package for accessing AuScope's catalogue of geoscience datasets. v1.
+CSIRO.
+Service Collection. http://hdl.handle.net/102.100.100/706652?index=1*

+#### Additional Publication:

 *Fazio, Vincent; Woodman, Stuart; Jiang, Lingbo; Li, Yunlong; Warren, Peter.
 AuScope AVRE Technical Workshop 2025: auscopecat - A python package to access AuScope's resources and beyond.
 In: AuScope AVRE Technical Workshop 2025; 13 to end of 13 Jun 2025; Virtual.
 AuScope Pty Ltd; 2025.
 18pp. csiro:EP2025-2482. https://doi.org/10.5281/zenodo.15654067*